Alan-Bai1/BSE_Alan-s_Portfolio/index.md

 **Don't forget to replace the text below with the embedding for your milestone video.
 Go to Youtube, click Share -> Embed, and copy and paste the code to replace what's below.**
 <iframe width="914" height="514" src="https://www.youtube.com/embed/PsNnBoVI7NY?list=PLe-u_DjFx7eui8dmPGji-0-slT8KydYv_" title="Alan B. Starter Project" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

+# Discription

-My starter project was a RGB light.
-It is able to change into any color depending on how much red, green, and blue light is outputted.
-I plan to solder all the parts together so it can last for a long time.
-There are three sliders that control the amount of red, green, and blue light that is seen.
-I first placed the LED in the wrong way which cuased it to not work.
+The RGB light is able to change into any color by changing the amount of red, green, and blue light outputted.
+I had no previous experience of soldering.
+However, this allowed me to learn more and gain experience on soldering through this project.
+There are three sliders that change the amount of red, green, and blue light is being emitted.
+There is also a LED with 4 prongs, one for ground, and 3 more for each color.
+There is also a port that allows you to connect it with a computer to provide battery.

+# Challenges

+For me, it was challenging in multiple ways.
+For example, I thought the longest wire was the positive side which although was true for most LED's, was not the case for the multi color one.
+Thus, I accidentaly placed it the wrong way and fixed it later.
+I also never soldered before so I was kind of scared of having a 400 degrees celsius rod in my hands.
+However, I was able to finish the project successfuly.

+# Next Steps

+Now that I am done with my starter project, I will use the knowledge of circuits and soldering to make my intensive project.
+My intensive project is the biometric health monitor.

 # Schematics
 Here's where you'll put images of your schematics.
 [Tinkercad](https://www.tinkercad.com/blog/official-guide-to-tinkercad-circuits) and [Fritzing](https://fritzing.org/learning/) are both great resoruces to create professional schematic diagrams, though BSE recommends Tinkercad becuase it can be done easily and for free in the browser.